-Sanctions may include:
+9.1 Sanctions may include:

 - Withdrawal from lessons.

 - Parent/Carer Meetings.

 - Parent/Carer informed about behaviour of their child.

 - Detention.

-- Isolation.
+- Isolation/Time in reflection

 - Fixed-term exclusion or permanent exclusion.

 - Report cards (Form Tutor / Head of House / Leadership)

 - Behaviour impositions.

-- This list is not exhaustive.
+This list is not exhaustive.